Childhood, Youth and Education Studies BA (Hons)

 Modules

-Year three aims to bring you to the level to enter the world of work by consolidating your knowledge and skills from year one and two.
-This includes a second professional experience placement2 spanning the first semester, alongside highlighting special and inclusive needs of children and young people, and contemporary practices.
-You will also work on a dissertation in an area of your interest, with the support of a supervisor.
+Your final year aims to prepare you for the world of work by consolidating your knowledge and skills from years one and two.
+This includes a second professional experience placement2 as well as the special and inclusive needs of children and young people, and contemporary practices.
+You will also work on a dissertation in an area of your interest.

 Modules